 · Not providing a correct email address

-Important Note: If in your application, you are unable to fill out certain sections of forms for certain reasons, provide as much written reasoning and proof as to why that is the case.
+Important Note: If you cannot fill out certain sections of forms for certain reasons in your application, provide as much written reasoning and proof as to why that is the case.
 The more proof, the better.

 6. Submit the Application